Keyguard Frame

 snap-in tabs posts

 Tablet cases often include screen protectors.
 Based on its name, you’d think the purpose of the screen protector is to protect the screen from scratches and breakage.
-However, most tablet screens are very resistant to scratches and any force strong enough to crack an “unprotected” screen will probably crack a “screen protected” screen.
+However, most tablet screens are very resistant to scratches, and any force strong enough to crack an “unprotected” screen will probably crack a “screen protected” screen.
 What the screen protector is more effective at doing is preventing liquids that have dripped onto the case from reaching the electronics of the tablet inside.
 This is done by sealing a thin sheet of transparent plastic to a thick, rigid frame.
 The plastic sheet and frame act like a shallow bowl to hold any liquid dripped into it.

 Screen protectors have long been the bane of keyguards because the opening in the screen protector’s frame is often only slightly larger than the tablet screen.

 In order to expose as much of the screen as possible, the keyguard must have a very thin perimeter.
 This makes the keyguard more fragile and greatly limits the mounting options.
 The thin perimeter means there’s very little plastic for the attachment of micro-suction tape.
 The rigid frame means that you can’t wedge the keyguard into place.
-Finally, the clear plastic sheet is sealed to the frame so you can’t insert slide-in tabs under the edge of the frame.
+Finally, the clear plastic sheet is sealed to the frame, so you can’t insert slide-in tabs under the edge of the frame.
 You’d first have to break the seal on the screen protector and that would void any implied warranty offered by the case manufacturer.

-We’re going to look at how we might replace the screen protector that came with your case with a 3D printed version where you can control the size of the case opening so that your keyguard can have a thicker perimeter.
+We’re going to look at how we might replace the screen protector that came with your case with a 3D-printed version where you can control the size of the case opening so that your keyguard can have a thicker perimeter.
 And there might be additional benefits.

 This method can also be used to create a screen protector for a case that didn’t come with one.
-Either the case came with a rigid frame that doesn’t have a transparent sheet of plastic attached or the case has no rigid frame at all.
+Either the case came with a rigid frame that doesn’t have a transparent sheet of plastic attached, or the case has no rigid frame at all.

 The idea described on this page came from Felice Flowers.
 She wondered if it would be possible to replace the screen protector with a 3D-printed version designed to accept a fitted keyguard.
 And would it be possible to attach a sheet of transparent plastic to the underside of the custom screen protector?